MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 ### Adding a File:

 Git doesn't recognise new files unless you want it to.
-First, you'll need to tell Git that the file exists. **You only need to add a file after creating it; if you're just making a change, `add` is unnecessary.** If you haven't made a new file and just edited an old one, you can skip directly to **Committing a Change**.
+First, you'll need to tell Git that the file has been changed.

 **Terminal users**: Uue the command `git add` to add the file.
 There are lots of options to choose from:
 	- `git add <filename>`: Adds the given file and nothing else.